william1220/front-end-development-with-scrimba/README.md

 ## Built With

-This repository will be built based on Front-end Web Development Technology such as HTML, CSS, JavaScript (React )
+This repository will be built based on Front-end Web Development Technology such as HTML, CSS, JavaScript (React ).
+Landing Page is made of HTML, CSS, Javscript and Bootscrap template

-### Projects
+### Mini Projects
 * My First App - First Page made.
 * Google-clone - A copy of google landing page.